Attention! The Orion series now includes F1500 grit.

-Venev Bonded Diamonds are used for sharpening knives on Hapstone and Edge Pro knife sharpeners.
+Venev Orion Series Bonded Diamonds are used for sharpening knives on Hapstone, TSProf, and all Edge Pro compatible guided knife sharpeners.
 Diamond sharpening stones offer excellent performance in sharpening knives of any steel.

-Venev Diamonds consist of a 3 mm-thick diamond-bearing plate on an Edge Pro aluminum base.
-The diamond-bearing plate contains evenly distributed diamond grains with organic bonding.
+Orion series consists of a 3 mm-thick diamond-bearing plate on an Edge Pro aluminum base.
+The diamond-bearing plate contains evenly distributed diamond grains with resin bonding.
 The manufacture of bonded diamonds is more complex than for coated diamonds.
 Bonded diamonds provide better feedback and give the sharpening stone a much longer lifespan.

 The OCB version of Venev Diamonds utilizes a brand-new yellow binder with no abrasive particles in the composition.
-OCB is available in extra-fine grits only and offers better scratch-free sharpening result.
-Venev OCB Diamonds are available in F 800 and F 1200 grit only.
+OCB is available in fine grits only and offers better scratch-free sharpening results.

 Venev Diamonds are recommended to be used with water as a lubricant for the best feedback.
 The diamond does not absorb water.
 Splash water on the stone's surface.
 Dry usage is an acceptable practice, although it results in faster wearing and speeds up stone loading.

 We decided to phase out OCB 2000 from the Orion series.
 OCB 2000 is an experimental product of Venev in all form-factors.
 OCB 2000 creates hair whittling edge of good geometry and improves edge retention.
 However, OCB 2000 creates a scratch pattern with parasite scratches caused by diamond agglomeration.
 OCB 1200 is an optimal finish stone for most customers because it creates a beautiful mirror finish edge and a very good scratch pattern.